PeterWrighten/OSTEP/rust/README.md

 - `futures::executor::block_on`
 `block_on` blocks current thread until `Future`'s runtime completed.
 - `.await` would not block current thread, it just asynchronously wait `Future`'s accompliment.

+4. `Future` trait

+- `Future` trait is the essence of `Rust Async` programming.
+- it is a async computation, could produce a value.
+- The type which implemented `Future` means a currently unavailable value.